cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 network, leveraging innovative modeling technologies such as federal learning.

-To address the above listed challenges, it is important to agree on a unified architecture of network digital twin, which defines the main functional components and interfaces ({{arch}}).
+To address the above listed challenges, it is important to agree on a unified architecture of Network Digital Twin, which defines the main functional components and interfaces ({{arch}}).
 Then, relying upon such an architecture, it is required to continue researching on the key enabling technologies including data acquisition, data storage, data modeling, interface standardization, and security assurance.

 # A Reference Architecture of Network Digital Twin {#arch}

-Based on the definition of the key network digital twin technology elements introduced in {{def}}, a network digital twin architecture is depicted in Figure 2.
-This network digital twin architecture is broken down into three layers: Application Layer, Digital Twin Layer, and Real Network Layer.
+Based on the definition of the key Network Digital Twin elements introduced in {{def}}, a Network Digital Twin architecture is depicted in {{arc}}.

 ~~~~
       +---------------------------------------------------------+